-The consolidated financial statements of MS INTERNATIONAL plc have been prepared in accordance with International Financial Reporting Standards (IFRSs).
+The consolidated financial statements of MS INTERNATIONAL plc have been prepared in accordance with International Financial Reporting Standards (IFRSs) as adopted in the EU.

 Basis of consolidation

 The consolidated financial statements comprises the financial statements of MS INTERNATIONAL plc and its subsidiaries as at the Saturday nearest to the 30th April each period.
 The financial statements of the subsidiaries are prepared for the same reporting period as the parent Company, using consistent accounting policies.